SKALE Review: Scam or Legit Crypto? Uncovering All The Red Flags

 No publicly available evidence points to egregious legal traps or contractual pitfalls in SKALE's terms.
 However, the project's reliance on multiple proprietary integrations, technical dependencies, and a broad ecosystem can obscure the fine print.

 - Potential for centralization of validator nodes, as detailed in some governance documents, could pose risks.
+Understanding these risks is crucial, so a deep dive into SKALE validator node risks is recommended.

 - Opaque token allocation and lack of lock-up terms may facilitate sudden dumps.